yuseong01/yuseong01/README.md

 **yuseong** is a ✨ _special_ ✨ because She's continuing to do what she wants to do!

 - 🌱 I’m currently learning swift!
-- ⚡ Making apps is fun So I study whenever I have time!
+- ⚡ Making apps is fun so I study whenever I have time!
 -  Someday, I'll make a good-looking app😄